dfrws/dfrws2023-challenge/README.md

 ![ICS Example](https://github.com/dndusdndus12/dfrws2023-challenge-img/blob/main/Figure1.jpg)

 The scenario for this challenge, "The Troubled Elevator," involves investigating a mysterious incident in a bank’s executive-only elevator.
-Participants with different technical skills in forensic investigations are encouraged in this competition, with opportunities for innovative investigative approaches in network, disk, and embedded systems.
+Participants with different technical skills in forensic investigations are encouraged in this competition, with opportunities for innovative investigative approaches in network, memory, and embedded systems.

 ## Scenario: The Troubled Elevator